Federal Skilled Worker Program

 If you are a skilled professional looking to immigrate to Canada permanently, you can immigrate through Canada's most popular immigration platform - the Express Entry System.
 Canada's Express Entry system is a hugely popular pathway since candidates can gain permanent residence in Canada in as little as six months.

 The Express Entry system was designed in 2015 to allow skilled workers to immigrate to Canada with their families quickly.
-The system is designed to yield quick immigration results and to help stimulate the Canadian economy to fill the labour shortages.
+The system is designed to yield quick immigration results and to help stimulate the Canadian economy to fill the labor shortages.

 The Federal Skilled Worker Program (FSWP)